-Key audit matter How our audit addressed the Key audit matter Valuation of the Group's and the Company's property portfolio (refer to Note 5) We evaluated the competence of the external valuers, which included due consideration of their qualifications and expertise.
-The Group's and the Company's property portfolio has a carrying amount of \bigcirc 78 million and \bigcirc 15.4 million respectively as at 31 December 2021.
-We discussed with the external valuers the valuation approach adopted, the key valuation assumptions and other judgements made in arriving at their conclusions with respect to the On an annual basis, management assesses the fair value of its property portfolio based on external valuations performed by independent property valuers using adequate valuation models, including the discounted cash flow method and an adjusted property valuations.
-We obtained an overall understanding of any changes in the valuation methodology adopted in any circumstance where the approach varied from prior years. sales comparison method.
-In view of a limited number of similar comparable properties and property transactions, comprising sales or rentals in the respective markets in which the We engaged our own in-house experts to review the valuation approach adopted and underlying assumptions applied in the property valuations in order to assess the reasonableness of the fair value assigned to the properties. properties are located, the valuations have been performed using unobservable inputs.
-Such unobservable inputs usually include the rental rate per square metre, discount rates and capitalisation We discussed the valuations with Group/Company management and the external valuers and concluded, based on our work, that the Group's rates in the case of the income approach and sales price per square metre in the case of the adjusted sales comparison method.
+Valuation of the Group's and the Company's property portfolio

+The Group's and the Company's property portfolio has a carrying amount of €82 million and €15.5 million respectively as at 31 December 2022 (refer to Note 6).

+On an annual basis, management assesses the fair value of its property portfolio based on external valuations performed by independent property valuers using adequate valuation models, including the discounted cash flow method and an adjusted sales comparison method.

+In view of a limited number of similar comparable properties and property transactions, comprising sales or rentals in the respective markets in which the properties are located, the valuations have been performed using unobservable inputs.
+Such unobservable inputs usually include the rental rate per square metre, discount rates and capitalisation rates in the case of the income approach and sales price per square metre in the case of the adjusted sales comparison method.